crapp/ealogger/README.md

 Is available as doxygen generated html documentation.
 It is located in the [doc](https://github.com/crapp/simplelogger/tree/master/doc) folder.

+##ToDo##

+* When in mutlithreading mode there are possible data races for member variables.
+For exmaple when you change time string format this may interfere with the background logger thread when it is reading this member at the same time.
+Currently I don't think this data races are really a problem, but they could lead to undefined behaviour.
+So I will fix them as soon as possible
+* Print stacktrace method does not demangle c++ method names.
+So the stacktrace is not so easy to read.
+I found a solution on the net and will implement it soon.
+* Printing stacktrace does only work with gcc/llvm.
+There is a possible solution for Windows though.
+* Support for other logrotation services like newsyslog or LogRotateWin

+##FAQ##

+**Yet another logger lib, why?**
+I wanted to have a flexible and easy to use logger lib for my c++ projects.
+Especially one that makes use of the new c++11 features.
+**Why does it not have feature X?**
+Feal free to fork the project and do a pull request!

 ##License##

     Copyright (C) 2013, 2014 Christian Rapp